NATO: The World’s Largest Alliance

 Viacheslav Ratynskyi/Reuters

 Russia fully invaded Ukraine in 2022, kicking off a destructive conflict that has led to the deaths of thousands of people.
 Wary of Russian aggression, more European leaders turned to NATO for protection, renewing the alliance's strength.
-Member states also worked together to deliver billions of dollars' worth of military and financial assistance to Ukraine and helped train Ukrainian troops.
-Ukraine applied to join the alliance, but NATO did not immediately accept, as that would put NATO in direct conflict with nuclear-armed Russia.
-NATO Secretary General Jens Stoltenberg did announce that all member countries have agreed to allow Ukraine to join the alliance once conflict ends, when it is safer to do so.
+Member states also worked together to deliver billions of dollars' worth of military and financial assistance to Ukraine.
+NATO has also supported the training of Ukrainian troops.
+Ukraine applied to join the alliance, but NATO did not immediately accept.
+The extension of membership to Ukraine would put NATO in direct conflict with nuclear-armed Russia.
+NATO Secretary General Jens Stoltenberg did announce that all member countries have agreed to allow Ukraine to join the alliance once the conflict ends, when it is safer to do so.